KSiXing/Crash-Courses/README.md

 # Crash Courses

-The repository houses codes which can help introduce programming to others.
+This repository aims to help beginners to have a basic understand on programming and coding.

 ## Other Guides